Mobile Protected Firepower

-The Mobile Protected Firepower (MPF) system is a U.S. Army program to procure a combat vehicle that is capable of providing mobile protected direct offensive fire capability.
-This vehicle is considered a light tank by some sources, but not according to Army officals.
+The Mobile Protected Firepower (MPF) was a U.S. Army program to procure a combat vehicle that is capable of providing mobile, protected, direct fire offensive capability.
+The projected vehicle has been designated the M10 Booker, and will according to description essentially serve the role of an assault gun.
 The program is part of the Next Generation Combat Vehicle program.

-A previous light tank development for the Army, the M8 Armored Gun System, was canceled in 1996.
+The MPF vehicle has been called a light tank by some sources, which is incorrect according to some Army officials.
+It will weigh about 42 ST. MPF is similar in purpose to the M8 Armored Gun System light tank, the intended replacement for the M551 Sheridan, which the Army canceled due to budget considerations in 1996.
+The last user of M551 Sheridans, the 3/73rd Armor of the 82nd Airborne Division, was subsequently inactivated starting in 1996.

-The Army downselected General Dynamics Land Systems' (GDLS) Griffin II and BAE Systems' M8 AGS to go forward with evaluation.
-Both companies delivered prototypes of their vehicles in 2020.
+In 2018, the Army selected bids from General Dynamics Land Systems (GDLS) and BAE Systems—for further evaluation for the MPF requirement.
+Prototypes of GDLS's Griffin II and BAE's M8 AGS were delivered to the Army beginning in 2020.
 BAE's submission was disqualified in 2022.
-The Army selected the GDLS model later that year.
-The Army has a requirement for 504 units.
+The Army selected the GDLS model for initial production later that year.
+In 2023, the Army type classified the vehicle as the M10 Booker.
+The Army expected to purchase 504 units.
+The Defense Department announced in May 2025 that the M10 program was being cancelled.

 History

 Background

 The Army recognized the poor performance of the M551 Sheridan light tank in Vietnam and began the process of retiring the vehicle in 1977.
 A small number were retained in active service by the 82nd Airborne Division and the National Guard.

-The Army began a series of projects in the 1980s to either improve the Sheridan or replace it altogether.
+The Army began a series of projects in the 1980s to either improve the Sheridan or replace it.
 Some of its efforts around this time could be described as hopelessly intermingled.
-After a series of false starts, in June 1992 the Army selected FMC's Armored Gun System (AGS) to go into low-rate initial production.
+After a series of false starts, in June 1992 the Army selected FMC's XM8 Armored Gun System (AGS) to go into low-rate initial production.
 The AGS was expected to replace the Sheridan in the 3/73rd Armor of the 82nd Airborne Division and TOW missile-armed Humvees in the 2nd Armored Cavalry Regiment.
 The Army canceled the AGS in 1996, citing an unfavorable outyear funding environment.

 The 3/73rd Armor was inactivated over the following two years.
 The last Sheridans in service were vismod Sheridans used for opposing force training.
 These too were retired in 2004.

 In 1999, Army Chief of Staff Eric Shinseki laid out his vision for a lighter, more transportable force.
 The Army began the Interim Armored Vehicle (IAV) program to implement Shinseki's concept.
 United Defense LP entered a variant of the AGS to meet the Mobile Gun System requirement; however the Army selected the General Dynamics Land Systems 8×8 LAV III derivative.